Code-Institute-Submissions/Monocide/README.md

 #### Photos
 All photos on the site were taken and edited by [Nina Melander](https://www.instagram.com/n__marguerite/)
 #### Media
-All text, Music and logos were obtained from Monocide directly.
+All text, Music and logos were obtained from Monocide.